 The library is open late for Middle and Upper School students who need a place to work after school.
 Middle School students must sign up in advance on the Middle School bulletin board outside the principal's office.
 When arriving to the library, students must sign in at the main desk not later than 3:45 p.m.
-Middle School students should settle down to work when they arrive and stay in the building until they are ready to leave campus whether being picked up by a parent or walking to the bus area.
+Middle School students should stay in the building until they are ready to leave campus whether being picked up by a parent or walking to the bus area.
 All school guidelines and rules regarding student behavior remain in effect.